 Give me the number of ids in the data, according to the filter selected

-# Ids that have the type filter values
+# Ids that have the Country filter values

-Here we check whether the number of ids is equal or higher than the amount of values selected in the filter (we add the all(id) because we don't want the rows to affect the count of type). if so, then mark it as 1 otherwise mark it as zero.
-The total here is what we are after.
+Here we check whether the number of ids is equal or higher than the amount of values selected in the filter (we add the all(id) because we don't want the rows to affect the count of Country). if so, then mark it as 1 otherwise mark it as zero.

-Give me the number of values selected in the type filter, regardless of the ids (in the pivot it automatically breaks it down by the rows and here we want to ignore it)
+Give me the number of values selected in the Country filter, regardless of the ids (in the pivot it automatically breaks it down by the rows and here we want to ignore it).

 2. Indicator: (this is the formula you should use for other widget types)